Domo23

-"Domo23" is a song by American hip hop recording artist Tyler, the Creator.
-It was released on February 14, 2013, as the first single from his third studio album Wolf (2013).
+"Domo23" is a song written, produced, and performed by American rapper and producer Tyler, the Creator.
+It was released on February 14, 2013, as the lead single from his third studio album, Wolf (2013).
 The song peaked at number 2 on the Billboard Bubbling Under Hot 100 Singles and number 37 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Background

 On February 14, 2013, Odd Future uploaded a video to their YouTube account, which included L-Boy skydiving and stating that Wolf would be released on April 2, 2013, later that day Tyler stated on his Twitter account that he would be releasing a new song along with an accompanying music video.